nadrojisk/PythonIDS/project2-copy.md

 # Executive summary

 For this project we were tasked with producing a Python based intrusion detection system (IDS).
-Our IDS is a host based IDS, by that we mean it is ran on each host on the network.
+Our IDS is a host based IDS, by that we mean it is run on each host on the network.
 Only the host can see traffic to or from itself.
-The IDS implementation protects against NMAP SYN Scans, ACK Scans, and XMAS Scans, Ettercap, Responder, CVE-2017-010.
+The IDS implementation protects against NMAP SYN Scans, ACK Scans, and XMAS Scans, Ettercap, Responder, and the ms17_010_psexec exploit for CVE 2017 0143/0146/0147.
-We also use various types of detection systems to protect against attacks there are 4 covered: behavioral, anomaly, signature, and heuristic.
+We also use various types of detection systems to protect against attacks.
+There are 4 covered: behavioral, anomaly, signature, and heuristic.

 # Introduction

 ## I. Problem Description

-Modern networks are constantly under attack from malicious agents whether it be malicious insiders, advanced persistent threats, nation state actors, hacktivist, you name it.
+Modern networks are constantly under attack from malicious agents.
+Whether it be malicious insiders, advanced persistent threats, nation state actors, hacktivist, or others.
 Data breaches can cost businesses hundreds of millions of dollars.
-Therefore, it is extremly important to have good network security.
+Therefore, it is extremely important to have good network security.
-Breaches can have more than just economic repurcussions.
+Breaches can have more than just economic repercussions.
-Employees data can be leaked and their integrity can be compromised and overall trust in the leaked company will go down as well.
+Employees data can be leaked and their integrity can be compromised, which can lead to the overall trust in the leaked company going down.
-To combat against these attacks it is imperitive to have a network to be up to date as possible but it is also important to analyze network traffic for attacks.
+To combat against these attacks it is imperative to have a network up to date as quickly as possible, but it is also important to analyze network traffic for attacks.
-However, manually analyzing data streams is feasibly impossible especially for large networks.
+However, manually analyzing data streams is feasibly impossible -especially for large networks.
-To combat this intrusion detection systems can be used to slim down the amount of data analyst have to sift through.
+To combat this, intrusion detection systems can be used to slim down the amount of data analyst have to sift through.

 This framework is a Python implementation for an Intrusion Detection System.
-It aims to detect NMAP SYN Scans, ACK Scans, and XMAS Scans, Ettercap ARP Poisoning, Metasploit's ps_exec and Eternal Blue payload, and Responder's Windows DNS spoofing.
+It aims to detect NMAP SYN Scans, ACK Scans, and XMAS Scans, Ettercap ARP Poisoning, Metasploit's ms17_010_psexec exploit, and Responder's Windows DNS spoofing.
 The framework uses different IDS methods to achieve this goal.

 ## II.
 Definition of Terms